4 Steps to Success: A Conversion Rate Optimization Checklist for 2022

 You waste no time on non-urgent strategies when you identify those priorities that are in line with your CO targets.
 This critical assessment process will refresh your brain and guide you toward opportunities that’ll ensure successful ecommerce conversions for your business today.

-Before we dive into identifying CO priorities, let’s quickly review the overall audit process for general conversion optimization:
+Before we dive into identifying CO priorities collated by your trusted digital marketing agency, let’s quickly review the overall audit process for general conversion optimization:

 Now, let’s move on to the real meat of this handy guide: identifying top priorities according to your CO audit.